Dividend includes any interim dividend.

 - to delegate authority to Company Secretary or any one director of the company to sign, certify and file the required form with Registrar of Companies and to do all such acts and deeds as may be necessary to give effect to the Board’s decision.

-- Listed Company shall submit the disclosure of Board Meeting within 30 minutes from the conclusion of the Board Meeting and post the same on the website of the Company within 2 working days.
+- Listed Company shall submit the disclosure of Board Meeting within the timelines specified therein from the conclusion of the Board Meeting and post the same on the website of the Company within 2 working days.
 [Regulation 30 & 46(3) of the SEBI (LODR) Regulations, 2015]

 - Prepare and Circulate Draft Minutes within 15 days from the conclusion of the Board Meeting, by Hand/Speed Post/Registered Post/Courier/E-mail to all the Directors for their comments.
 [Refer the Procedure for Preparation and Signing of Minutes of Board Meeting]